Antom, leading provider of tailored payment solutionsAntom, leading provider of tailored payment solutions

 When a merchant accepts a payment from a buyer but fails to fulfill obligations, or if the buyer disputes the transaction or the merchant's services, the buyer may file a chargeback.
 The chargeback amount, as well as any fees that may be charged by the card scheme, is deducted first from the merchant's settlement balance account.
 However, the merchant's settlement balance account may be insufficient to cover the chargeback amount, in which case the amount is deducted from the collateral.
 Therefore, collateral serves as a protective measure against potential disputes and other reverse funding gaps that may occur, providing security for both the merchant and the buyer.

-Collateral type
+Collateral types

 Charge method